milanglacier/yarepl.nvim/README.md

 it.
 If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
 If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

+Optional highlighting for the operated range is available for both `REPLSendOperator` and `REPLSourceOperator` by setting `highlight_on_send_operator.enabled = true` in your setup.

 Here are examples of how to use this command: